-Initial screening appointments are on a walk-in basis.
+Initial screening appointments are done on a walk-in/drop-in basis.
 No scheduled appointment is necessary, and students are generally seen on a first-come, first-served basis with the exception of a crisis walk-in.

 Monday - Friday: 10am - Noon & 1pm - 3pm

 Office Hours are:

 Monday - Friday: 8am - 5pm